Call Us 740-344-2102 Electric Outage 888-535-5732

 The natural gas we deliver to you has an odor added to it.
 Even though a distinctive odor (smells like rotten eggs) is added to natural gas to assist in the detection of leaks, you should not rely solely on your sense of smell to determine if a gas leak exists or if natural gas is present.
 You may not be able to detect the odorant because of a weakened sense of smell or because the odorant is masked by other odors.
-Rare conditions, such as odor fade (loss of odorant), could occur which may cause the odor to diminish so that it is not detectable.
+Rare conditions, such as odor fade (loss of odorant), could occur which may cause the odor to diminish and is not detectable.

 Loss of Odorant